anarchaworld/307-Gather-Frontend/README.md

 ### Gather (Front End)
 Gather is a web app where Cal Poly students/faculty get to explore what events there are on campus and host their own events for everyone to attend.

-This repo hosts the source code for the front end of `Gather` The backend is stored [here.](https://github.com/anthony-yeo/307-Gather)
+This repo hosts the source code for the frontend of `Gather`.

+The backend is stored [here.](https://github.com/anthony-yeo/307-Gather)
 ___